Local Learning Rules for Out-of-Equilibrium Physical Generative Models

+We introduce ``force matching'', a local learning rule derived from score matching (SM)~\cite{hyvarinen2005scorematching}—the algorithm underlying score-based generative models (SGMs) \cite{song2019generative}.
+Second, we discuss how a variant of contrastive divergence can be used instead, if such force measurements are not accessible.
+In contrast to force matching, this approach requires characterization of physical time scales and high time-resolution observations with respect to those time scales.
+We then numerically train a network of oscillators to implement a generative model—learning the time-dependent, out-of-equilibrium driving protocol required for the system to sample from a target distribution.

 Generative modeling is the task of learning to draw samples from a distribution $p$.
 Typically, $p$ is not available in closed form; instead, we have access to it only through a dataset of $M$ samples, ${\mathcal{D} = \{\mathbf{x}^{(m)} \in \mathbb{R}^N\}_{m=1}^M}$.
 It poses a fundamental problem in machine learning and statistics, with applications ranging from image generation \cite{song2021scorebased, dockhorn2021score, saharia2022photorealistic} to the discovery of novel proteins \cite{lee2023score}.
 Traditional approaches based on equilibrium sampling (ES), such as Boltzmann machines \cite{hinton1986learning, hinton2002training, salakhutdinov2010efficient}, demonstrated that physical systems can be harnessed to sample from complex distributions through stochastic relaxation.
+Such Boltzmann machines have been realized physically \cite{ernoult2019using,kaiser2022hardware, singh2024cmos} and theorized in chemical \cite{poole2017chemical} molecular \cite{trifonova2025trainable} networks.
 However, equilibrium methods typically suffer from long and unpredictable convergence times, as tunneling between isolated high-probability regions is exponentially unlikely~\cite{neal1993probabilistic}.
 Moreover, such Markov processes often traverse low-probability regions, where learned models are less reliable due to data scarcity \cite{song2019generative}.
 A promising alternative lies in non-equilibrium processes, where a simple, typically Gaussian distribution is evolved into the target distribution within finite time \cite{song2021scorebased, lipman2022flow, ho2020denoising}.
 These approaches can improve sampling efficiency and make better use of training data by avoiding extended exploration of poorly modeled regions.
 Among the most successful methods are score-based generative models (SGMs), which generate samples by solving non-equilibrium stochastic differential equations (SDEs) \cite{song2019generative,song2021scorebased}.

 SGMs frame generation as the process of denoising a sample of pure noise.
 A ``forward'' process is designed to add noise to the data and then a ``reverse'' process is learned for removing the noise; this yields a generative model.
 Adding noise to the samples of $\mathcal{D}$ is done via a linear SDE \cite{song2021scorebased}.
 Here we pick \cite{dockhorn2021score}: